Sinusitis

 What causes chronic sinusitis?

-Every patients is different but whatever started the by problem, there is always inflammation, fluid, mucous and usually infection in the sinuses.
+Every patients is different but whatever started the by problem– inflammation, fluid, mucous and usually infection are present.
 What we try to do is contain the problem when it is flaring then try to work our way backwards to find the underlying cause.

 ANATOMY